61 Cygni is the Flying Star | EarthSky.org

 This star, 61 Cygni, isn’t one of the brightest stars.
 In fact, it takes some effort just to find it, because it is not much brighter than the faintest stars visible to the unaided human eye.
 It is, however, among the most important of stars visible without optical aid.
-It has one of the largest proper motions – that is, sideways motions along our line of sight – of any star in our sky.
+That’s because it has one of the largest proper motions – that is, sideways motion along our line of sight – of any star in our sky.

 Its large proper motion has given 61 Cygni the nickname Flying Star.